 To many, Guinness is one of the most important features of Ireland.
-Completed at the cost of IR£30 million, the Guinness Storehouse is a fine addition to Dublin's ever-growing list of purpose-built attractions.
-Set inside a converted 18th century fermentation building, it comprises of six floors linked by a giant atrium in the shape of a pint glass.
+Completed at the cost of EUR30 million, the Guinness Storehouse is a fine addition to Dublin's ever-growing list of purpose-built attractions.
+Set inside a converted 18th-century fermentation building, it consists of six floors linked by a giant atrium in the shape of a pint glass.
 Although the actual brewery is not open to the public, the storehouse's new exhibition space outlines the 200-year history of the company and reveals many brewing secrets.
 The models and displays of the exhibition are followed by a short film and a glass of the famous brew!
 The storehouse is also home to the stylish Gravity Bar.
-Hours of operations vary seasonally.

 If whiskey is your poison, get ready to indulge to your heart's content.
 After the educational tour of the distillery, and your careful attention to the historical overview, retire to the in-house pub and make a little whiskey history of your own.
 There's also a restaurant with fixed price menus for lunch and dinner.
 Whether you want to learn more about the whiskey making process, indulge in hearty food or taste new spirits, a visit to Old Jameson Distillery won't let you down.

 Located at Stephen's Green, this little non-profit museum revives 20th Century Dublin for visitors.
 The little museum focuses, among other things, on the cultural transition that took place during the entire existence of the nation.
 There's a surprising amount of things to discover here, such as the Golden Age of Dublin, contribution of women in significant socio-economic movements, and a special exhibit dedicated to U2, Ireland's biggest rock band.
 Overall, it is a great way to acquaint yourself with how far the great city has come, and it is highly recommended to join one of their super engaging tours.